chenbry7/Data_Analytics_Engineering_Portfolio/Serious_Occurance_Report_Analysis/powerbi/README.md

 Date-range and YearMonth selections intersect.
 Clear both when returning to the full snapshot.
 The site/category matrix supports horizontal scrolling.
 Decomposition category branches overlap; their counts are not additive.
 The category-B example contains 115 events: 67 Closed, 24 Open and 24 Under Review.

 The saved data, report definitions and screenshots have been checked.
-Live refresh and exhaustive interactive testing are outside the recorded validation scope.
+The project author has also confirmed successful Power BI Desktop refresh and full interactive acceptance.
 See [validation evidence](../docs/VALIDATION.md).